20 Things To Do In South West Rocks NSW 2024 Guide

 14. Dive at the incredible Fish Rock Cave

 Fish Rock Cave is an awesome scuba diving cave where grey nurse sharks can be found year round.

-But it’s no surprise Fish Rock Cave is not only one of the best dive sites in Australia, it’s home to the largest ocean cavern in the southern hemisphere.
+But it’s no surprise Fish Rock Cave is not only one of the best dive sites in Australia with South West Rocks Dive, it’s home to the largest ocean cavern in the southern hemisphere.
 At 120m long, Fish Cave Rock brings in divers from around the world.

 Nothing will actually prepare you for the sight where you’ll see thousands of wobbegong sharks and a large bull ray just resting on the bottom, it’s something you need to see in person.

 15. Snorkel at Back Creek

 If you’re new to snorkelling then you should snorkel along Back Creek on the incoming tide to view all of the fish around.
 It’s really shallow so it’s a perfect activity for families.

 15. Play golf or tennis at the South West Rocks Country Club